 Lawrence is a very small village located in the state of Michigan.
 With a population of 1,011 people and just one neighborhood, Lawrence is the 480th largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Lawrence is generally considered to be a blue-collar town.
-39.95% of the Lawrence workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Lawrence, you'll notice that it is more blue-collar than most other communities in America.
+39.95% of Lawrence’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lawrence is a village of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Lawrence who work in sales jobs (11.64%), teaching (10.32%), and management occupations (8.20%).

 Lawrence is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.